You: When there’s something strange in your neighbourhood, who ya gonna call?

 - What will be the benefits of solving this problem?

-- What is the best and most effective way approaching the problem?
+- What is the best and most effective way to approach the problem?

 White Hat - The White hat is used at the beginning and end of a session.
 Used at the beginning to concentrate on the facts or data available.
 Used at the end of a session to question ideas derived from using the other hats.